 “Your brand is built up of the experiences people have when they interact with your product, service, or experience.
 Whether it’s online or offline, people will be talking about your brand in spaces you may not have control over, and if you’re not listening to what they’re saying, you’re putting your reputation at stake.
 Sentiment analysis can be a really useful activity as it provides a reality check and makes you really think about your customers.
 When Jeff Bezos said, “your brand is what other people say about you when you’re not in the room,” he hit the nail on the head.”

 Look at the sentiment around your brand and, if it isn’t what you expected or wanted, then you need to make some changes.
 Fast.
 Before your brand’s reputation suffers too much damage.

 A few tweaks to your marketing strategy can help with that.

 Monitor Your Brand

 You need to know what potential customers are saying about your brand, plus how your marketing campaigns are affecting their perception of you.
-A brand tracking tool can help you do this not just by monitoring the negative/positive associations to your brand, but by providing an overall indication of your brand health.
+A brand monitoring tool can help you do this not just by monitoring the negative/positive associations to your brand, but by providing an overall indication of your brand health.